 • Redness and Warmth – Does your shoulder feel warm, feverish or have a red tone to it?
 When a joint is being “attacked” by RA, there is often warmth and redness.

 In addition to causing pain, RA in the shoulder can be problematic in other ways.
-One of the most difficult things to deal with when you have RA affecting the shoulder is the limited range of movement you may experience.
+One of the most difficult things to deal with is the limited range of movement you may experience.
 The limit to your movement is why you may find it hard to swing a golf club or pick up the groceries like you once did.
 Even if you have the pain under control with the use of pain medication, the stiffness and inflammation may prevent you from doing everything you once did.

-First and foremost, if you suspect you may have shoulder pain that stems from RA, contact your doctor immediately.
+First and foremost, if you suspect you have shoulder pain that may stem from RA, contact your doctor immediately.
 Prompt treatment can prevent the most severe problems.
-After all, a joint suffering from RA may be more likely to develop other problems (such as rotator cuff tears, for instance) than healthy joints.
+After all, a joint suffering from RA may be more likely to develop other problems (such as rotator cuff tears) than healthy joints.

 Once your doctor has diagnosed RA in your shoulder, he or she will usually recommend a combination of drug treatment and non-drug treatment.
-Non-drug management of A to the shoulder may involve resting the joint, application of heat and cool and maintaining a healthy diet.
+Non-drug management of RA to the shoulder may involve resting the joint, application of heat and cool and maintaining a healthy diet.
 Physical therapy may also be a useful tool.
-Physical therapy could include massage, controlled exercise or other forms of rehabilitation.
+Physical therapy (PT) could include massage, controlled exercise or other forms of rehabilitation.
 PT can often relieve some symptoms of RA and also lead to a quicker healing time for any concurrent injuries too.
-Finally, as stated in an article published by NCBI, surgery may be an option too–to control the pain and prevent further injury to the shoulder.
+Finally, as stated in an article published by NCBI, surgery may be an option as well to help control the pain and prevent further injury to the shoulder.